Not sure if you should visit Yellowstone in September? No worries.

 2. It Is Easier to Find Accommodation Inside & Outside Yellowstone

 One of the most valued opportunities when visiting Yellowstone is the ability to stay inside the park.
 During the peak season (aka summer), the lodges inside Yellowstone are often booked more than several months in advance.
-Given that there are only nine lodges in YNP (some of which are open seasonally), that is not surprising.
+Given that there are only nine lodges in Yellowstone (some of which are open seasonally), that is not surprising.

 If you are not planning on staying inside the YNP, you can still benefit from visiting Yellowstone National Park in September.